alexandrugris/my-jekyll-tech-blog/MyBlog/about.md

 *Who am I?*

 My name is Alexandru Gris.
-For a relatively long time I worked in the video-games industry, at [Ubisoft Entertainment](https://www.ubisoft.com/en-GB/).
+I worked in the video-games industry for a relatively long time, at [Ubisoft Entertainment](https://www.ubisoft.com/en-GB/).
 Then I switched to Internet software and then the Sports Betting industry.

 My career evolved from software developer, lead programmer, producer and production director, technologist and CTO.
 I love building stuff while working with smart, creative people.
 I have a strong interest in software architecture, clean code, leadership, organization design, entrepreneurial thinking and high quality project management.
 I have recently acquired a new interest: statistics and machine learning, thus some of the posts on this blog are related to that.